 - 9.1 Employees have a duty to safeguard pupils from:

 - Physical abuse

 - Sexual abuse

 - Emotional abuse

 - Neglect

 - 9.2 The duty to safeguard pupils includes the duty to report concerns about a pupil to the Designated Safeguarding Lead for Child Protection/Safeguarding.
-Employees must ensure that they are familiar with the Child Protection/Safeguarding and Whistleblowing policies and procedures which can be found on our Policies page.
+Employees must ensure that they are familiar with the Child Protection/Safeguarding and Whistleblowing policies and procedures.